tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_10/2020-09-27-item-4-duckdb---a-lightweight-analytics-database.md

 print(con.fetchall())
 ```

-It is an open source project being run by academics in the Netherlands, if you are looking for a database to support an analytics project, give it a go.
+If you are looking for a database to support your project, give it a go.